 Business Structure – The easy way as a sole trader

-When setting up a business as a Mum going it alone, setting up as a sole trader is the simplest and quickest way to set up, but you need to be aware that all your business revenue is treated as personal income and your personal liability is unlimited.
+When setting up a business as a Mum going it alone, setting up as a sole trader is the simplest and quickest way, but you need to be aware that all your business revenue is treated as personal income and your personal liability is unlimited.
 It can also be difficult to grow as a sole trader, so it is certainly worth looking into alternatives.

 Business Structure – A lesson in setting up as a partnership